-The HWCF focuses on children in grades K–5, emphasizing the importance of physical activity and a balanced diet.
-We are developing evidence-based research and providing curriculum for teachers and nurses to encourage energy balance in schools.
+HWCF focuses on children in grades pre K–5, emphasizing the importance of physical activity and a balanced diet.
+We have funded evidence-based research and provide curriculum for teachers and school health professionals to encourage energy balance in schools.

 Click on each case study below to learn more about our initiatives: